gjerd/light-jpf/README.md

 -------------------------------

-As a sidenote here the java command to run the app, do not include the plugin-jars, as you can see they are dynamically loaded, so the program does it's job and works as expected. - The individual plugins can also use different libs/dependencies.
+As a sidenote here the java command to run the app, do not include the plugins, as you can see they are dynamically loaded, so the program does it's job and works as expected. - The individual plugins can also use different libs/dependencies.

 java -classpath "$(dirname $0)/lib/*" ljpf.examples.app.App